makinuk/makinuk.github.io/_posts/2017/2015-03-11-Capistrano-Configuration-for-deploy-with-gitlab.md

 ---
 layout: post
-title: "Capistrano configuration for deploy with gitlab"
+title: Capistrano configuration for deploy with gitlab
-date: $(DATE)
+date: 2017-03-11 16:55:10
 categories: [Capistrano]
 excerpt: |
     Capistrano is written in Ruby, but it can easily be used to deploy any language.